MicrosoftDocs/win32/desktop-src/parcon/what-s-new-in-windows-8-parental-controls.md

 ---
-Description: 'Gives an overview of the changes to the Windows Parental Controls introduced in Windows 8.' ms.assetid: '7EB33215-8F8B-4EA4-87E6-A98F0D014548'
+Description: Gives an overview of the changes to the Windows Parental Controls introduced in Windows 8. ms.assetid: 7EB33215-8F8B-4EA4-87E6-A98F0D014548
-title: 'What's New in Windows 8 Family Safety' ms.technology: desktop ms.prod: windows ms.author: windowssdkdev
+title: Whats New in Windows 8 Family Safety ms.technology: desktop ms.prod: windows ms.author: windowssdkdev